dahays/Veng-Calculator/README.md

 Star Trek Fleet Command and all associated assets are property of their respective owners.

 This project is a fan-created utility and is not affiliated with or endorsed by Scopely.

+This project was created with G7 being inaccessible but G7 spending SHOULD be accurate.